Theory of post-jamming rigidity in feedback-regulated cellular packings: Affine and excess-mode mechanics Affine and excess-mode mechanics

 \subsection{Bulk modulus}

-We use an effective-medium estimate for the instantaneous bulk response of a mechanically arrested packing.
+We first derive the instantaneous bulk response of a mechanically arrested packing, assuming affine deformations.
 Consider a small isotropic areal strain $\eta\equiv \delta\phi/\phi$, so that the strain tensor in two dimensions is $\bm\epsilon=-(\eta/2)\mathbf I$.
 For a contact of pre-strain length $\ell$ and unit normal $\bm n$, the affine normal strain is

 The elastic energy stored in one contact is therefore

 With contact density $\rho_c=n_JZ/2$, and replacing $\ell^2$ by its contact-averaged value $\ell_c^2$, the affine energy density becomes

 Identifying $\delta\mathcal E_{\mathrm{bulk}}=\tfrac12 B_{\ext}\eta^2$ gives